Federation of Indian Chambers of Commerce & Industry: Ladies Organisation

 FICCI Ladies Organisation was established in 1983 to promote entrepreneurship and professional excellence among women in India.

 Aditya Birla CSR Centre for Excellence

 Aditya Birla CSR Centre for Excellence is a joint initiative of FICCI and the Aditya Birla Group.
 The center aims at development of inclusive and holistic CSR practices.
 This centre also organises the Businessworld FICCI CSR Award, an annual award aimed at identifying & recognising remarkable CSR initiatives.

 Confederation of Micro, Small and Medium Enterprises (CMSME)

 Confederation of Micro, Small and Medium Enterprises is an affiliated body of FICCI.
 It was established in December 2013.
-It aims to connect MSMEs with mentors, incubators & accelerators and assist them through capacity building programs & services; deliberate of policy concerns of the sector; and provide regular interface between Industry, Government and regulators.
-In terms of the scope of work, CMSME is similar to FICCI with the only differentiation being the exclusive focus on Micro, Small and Media enterprises in India.
+It aims to connect MSMEs with mentors, incubators and accelerators and assist them through capacity building programs and services; deliberate of policy concerns of the sector; and provide regular interface between Industry, Government and regulators.
+In terms of the scope of work, CMSME is similar to FICCI with the only differentiation being the exclusive focus on Micro, Small and Medium enterprises in India.